 Cleaning, dusting, vacuuming, and polishing will keep you moving and reduce virus likelihood and gives you a safer environment.
 Do a bit of spring-cleaning and decluttering each day.

 Stay in touch with current affairs with radio, TV or online.
 If you feel overloaded with negative headlines, take a rest, and listen to some pleasant music instead.
-Reconnect with a familiar and el and lose favourite novel and lose yourself in the story.
+Reconnect with a favourite novel and lose yourself in the story.

-Take a quiet walk each day if there is space even getting into the garden and work with Nature.
+Take a quiet walk each day if you can and get into the garden or work with nature.

-Use your creativity. bake, paint, knit, crochet, sew, write a short story.
+Use your creativity and bake, paint, knit, crochet, sew, or write a short story.